t9605tripp/linden-scripting-tutorial/README.md

 ## Code Example
 The best beginner coding examples can be found on the [Linden Scripting Language Wiki](http://wiki.secondlife.com/wiki/A_Basic_LSL_Tutorial).
 This wiki is the definitive source for all of the Linden Scripting Language, and should be referenced as your comprehensive resource after this tutorial.

+The following code is one of the most basic examples, and we will break it down
 ```
 default
 {